Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Perturbation theory

-When computing perturbative solutions to (\ref{DiffeoEqn}), there exists one further obstruction that is caused by the required Lorentz invariance of the flat expansion point described by $N_A$.
-Due to this additional symmetry the second equation in (\ref{DiffeoEqn}) admits rank defects once evaluated at $p_0$.
+When computing perturbative solutions to (\ref{DiffeoEqn}), there exists one further obstruction that is caused by the required Lorentz invariance of the flat expansion point $N_A$.
+Due to this additional symmetry, the second equation in (\ref{DiffeoEqn}) admits rank defects once evaluated at $p_0$.
 Consider this equation evaluated at a general point that admits a coordinate expression with vanishing derivative contributions $p \equiv (x^m,M_A,0,0)$:

-This tensor equation in general contains $16$ independent scalar equations.
-Conversely, evaluating the same equation at $p_0\equiv (x_0^m, N_A,0,0)$ yields only $10$ independent equations, as contraction with the Lorentz generators $(K_{(i)})^n_m$ defines $6$ independent vanishing linear combinations.\footnote{This contraction corresponds to the restriction from the diffeomorphism-induced local action of $\mathrm{GL}(4)$ in (\ref{DiffeoReq}) to the local action of the Lorentz group $\mathrm{SO}(3,1)$.}
+This tensor equation in general contains 16 independent scalar equations.
+Conversely, evaluating the same equation at $p_0\equiv (x_0^m, N_A,0,0)$ yields only 10 independent equations, as contraction with the Lorentz generators $(K_{(i)})^n_m$ yields 6 independent vanishing linear combinations.\footnote{This contraction corresponds to the restriction from the diffeomorphism-induced local action of $\mathrm{GL}(4)$ in (\ref{DiffeoReq}) to the local action of the Lorentz group $\mathrm{SO}(3,1)$.}

-When constructing a power series solution around a Lorentz-invariant expansion point $p_0$, we can now form exactly the same linear combination for any prolongation of the second equation in (\ref{DiffeoEqn}).
-As the highest-derivative-order contribution of all these prolongations is proportional to $C^{Am}_{Bn}N_B$, contracting with $(K_{(i)})^n_m$ always yields an additional equation of sub-maximal derivative order.
-The equations that we obtain by this procedure must, however, not be confused with integrability, as they are only present once we evaluate at $p_0$.
+When constructing a power series solution around a Lorentz invariant expansion point $p_0$, we can now form exactly the same linear combination for any prolongation of the second equation in (\ref{DiffeoEqn}).
+As the highest-derivative-order contribution of all these prolongations is proportional to $C^{Bm}_{An}N_B$, contracting with $(K_{(i)})^n_m$ always yields an additional equation of submaximal derivative order.
+The equations that we obtain by this procedure must, however, not be confused with integrability conditions, as they are only present once we evaluate at $p_0$.

 To provide an example for such an additional equation, we consider the first equation of (\ref{order2}) and contract against the Lorentz generators to obtain